wiresurfer/shaishav.kr/docs/Articles/2024/May/Future of Organizations - Post GenAI Outlook and Trends.md

     is an image generation layer, then this image prompt is fed directly to a transformer which understands images.

-> 💡 Insight 2: GenAI LLMs are universal functions.
-A one size fits many
+> 💡 Insight : GenAI LLMs are universal functions.
+A one size fits many function
-> function call which changes its behaviour depending on the input it gets.
+> call which changes its behaviour depending on the input it gets.

 <!-- To simplify our discussion, lets take a concrete GenAI usecase and subject it to -->
 <!-- our analysis. -->

 <!-- With a clear scope of input and output and an understanding of what parsing and -->

 <!-- answering phase would look like, we need to move to feasibility and limitations. -->

+---

-## III.
+## II.
 GenAI Applications You Can Use Today

 GenAI isn't just a futuristic concept; it's already making waves across various sectors.
 Let's break down some practical applications that enterprises, small